ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 A default and vendor-agnostic set of key attributes is defined in this section.

-MUST be contained within a platform entity; ie an entity identified by `id-pkix-attest-entity-platform`.
+MUST be contained within a key entity; ie an entity identified by `id-pkix-attest-entity-key`.

 | Attribute       | AttributeValue  | Reference           | Description     |
 | ---             | ---             | ---                 | ---             |